 NYSED reserves the right to request best and final offers.
-In the event NYSED exercises this right, all bidders will be asked to provide a best and final offer.
+In the event NYSED exercises this right, all - NYSED reserves the right to request best and final offers.
+In the event NYSED exercises this right, all responsive bidders will be asked to provide a best and final offer.
 The Contract Administration Unit will recalculate the financial score.